MauricioRobayo/data-structures-and-algorithms/src/binary-search-tree/inorder-successor/bst-inorder-successor/README.md

 Example:

-In the diagram above, for inputNode whose key = 11
+In the diagram above, for inputNode whose key = 3

 Your function would return:

-The Inorder Successor node whose key = 12
+The Inorder Successor node whose key = 4

-Constraints:

-[time limit] 5000ms
-[input] Node inputNode
-[output] Node